ktaylor63/southeast/site/content/news/reward-offered-for-information-on-killing-of-a-bald-eagle-in-lucedale-mississippi-2-500-to-help-identify-the-shooter.md

 ---
-title: 'Reward Offered for Information on Killing of a Bald Eagle in Lucedale, Mississippi - $2,500 to Help Identify the Shooter'
+title: 'Reward offered for information on killing of a bald eagle in Lucedale, Mississippi - $2,500 to help identify the shooter'
 date: '2012-03-07'
 hero:
     name: bald-eagle-shot-lucedale.jpg